shibatch/nofreelunch/README.md

 extent.
 There is no guarantee that fair decisions will be made in such services, but if trained experts are consulted, better results can be expected than relying on novice maintainers.
 And to hire such experts, funds need to be raised.

-In any case, it is not appropriate to name untrained and unpaid maintainers as a consultation contact, but rather, it should be clearly stated that maintainers are not a consultation contact.
+Even in major media outlets, there are cases where people with specialized skills comment on issues outside their field of expertise.
+However, we should be well aware that people with excellent specialized skills are novices in fields other than their own.
+Furthermore, we should not ask people with excellent specialized skills to do work outside of their field of expertise.
+It is not appropriate to name untrained and unpaid maintainers as a consultation contact, but rather, it should be clearly stated that maintainers are not a consultation contact.

 Frankly, I cannot help but be surprised that so many prominent OSS projects have already adopted such codes of conduct that are ambiguous